kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Overview

 The new `kfctl` client provides the same CLI as `kfctl.sh` but it is implemented in golang.
-The move to golang implementation is because:
+The move to golang is based on:

 - The UI (`gcp-click-to-deploy`) and `kfctl` should share the same `ksonnet` code when creating a `kubeflow` application.
 - This common code will serve as a base for later efforts like migrating to `ksonnet` modules.